Kumho Tire: Illegal union-busting

 In May 2019, following a complaint filed by the United Steelworkers in November 2017, an administrative law judge with the National Labor Relations Board (NLRB) found that Kumho Tire had engaged in "pervasive" illegal conduct during a unionization campaign at the company's tire manufacturing plant in Macon, Georgia, with at least 12 managers including the company's CEO issuing illegal threats to lay off employees or to close the plant if it unionized, as well as illegally interrogating employees and creating an impression of surveillance.
 The company was subsequently required by the NLRB to read a notice to all of its workers at the plant outlining the ways in which the company had violated their rights.

 Sponsorships

 In 2007, Kumho became a Platinum Partner of the Manchester United Football Club.
 The company is classed as an Official Club Sponsor.
 In partnership with Manchester United, Kumho launched a "Play Safer" campaign designed to increase youth road safety awareness.

 The company also sponsors other motoring events such as European Formula 3 racing.

 On February 13, 2014, Darren Rovell of ESPN announced on his Twitter page that Kumho was named the official tire of the NBA.

 Kumho Tire is one of the sponsors of the La Liga.

+In 2016, Kumho Tire entered into a global partnership with Premier League club Tottenham Hotspur FC.
+The company formally announced a long-term extension of the agreement in November 2021, maintaining its status as the club's official tire partner.